Ventilateur/Cipher-for-fun/README.md

 # Cipher-for-fun
-Hello guess, if by any chance you come here, try to solve these small quizz
+Stranger, if by any chance you come here, try to solve these small quizzes.
+Of course reverse engineering on them will work, but I find it still fun though.